-C6.5 Account for your organization's Scope 3 emissions, disclosing and explaining any exclusions.
+■ C6.5 Account for your organization's Scope 3 emissions, disclosing and explaining any exclusions.

-Reporting upstream Scope 3 emissions demonstrates a company's ability to measure the climate change-related impact of their supply chain.
+Reporting upstream Scope 3 emissions demonstrates an organization's ability to measure the climate change-related impact of their supply chain.

 Points are awarded for each category of evaluated and reported Scope 3 emissions (upstream).
-The criteria for this question is the same as for the general CDP climate change Scope 3 scoring criteria, with one important differentiation - a company can only achieve full points for "Purchased Goods and Services" if the category is reported as "Relevant, calculated" and both "Metric tonnes CO2e" and "Methodology" are completed.
+The scoring criteria for this question are the same as for the general CDP climate change Scope 3 scoring criteria, with one important differentiation - a company can only achieve full points for 'Purchased Goods and Services' if the category is reported as 'Relevant, calculated' and both 'Metric tonnes CO2e'and 'Methodology' are completed.